gallenc/solent2Public/week6/README.md

 This means that our web service url will always begin http://localhost:8680/rest/

-RestApp simply searches for JAX-RS annotated classes in the given paskages class path
+RestApp simply searches for JAX-RS annotated classes in the given packages class path
 ```
 public class RestApp extends ResourceConfig {